Naxos: Middle Paleolithic era

 Stelida quarry, south-west of Chora, contains Mousterian tools dating back to the Middle Paleolithic era, which indicates that Neanderthal activity on the island spanned almost 200,000 years ago.
-The extinct dwarf elephant Palaeoloxodon lomolinoi lived on Naxos until hominids arrived on the island.
+The extinct dwarf elephant species Palaeoloxodon lomolinoi lived on Naxos at some point during the Late Pleistocene.

 Cycladic civilisation

 Zas Cave, inhabited during the Neolithic era, contained objects of stone from Melos and copper objects including a dagger and gold sheet.
 The presence of gold and other objects within the cave indicated to researchers the status of the inhabitant.

-Emery was exported during that time, to other islands.
+Emery was exported to other islands during that time.

 Classical era and Greco-Persian Wars

 During the 8th and 7th centuries BC, Naxos dominated commerce in the Cyclades.

 Herodotus describes Naxos circa 500 BC as the most prosperous Greek island.

 In 499 BC, an unsuccessful attack on Naxos by Persian forces led several prominent men in the Greek cities of Ionia to rebel against the Persian Empire in the Ionian Revolt, and then to the Persian War between Greece and Persia.

 Naxos was the first Greek city-state to attempt to leave the Delian League circa 469 BC; Athens quickly quashed the notion and forcibly removed all military naval vessels from the island's control.
 Athens then demanded all future payments from Naxos in the form of gold rather than military aid.